-Nirbhaya case: Convict Mukesh Singh moves Delhi court seeking quashing of death penalty
+Nirbhaya case: Delhi Court reserves order on the plea of Mukesh Singh seeking to quash death penalty

-New Delhi, Mar 17: One of the four death row convicts in the 2012 Nirbhaya gangrape and murder case, Mukesh Singh on Tuesday moved a court in Delhi to seek quashing of his death penalty on grounds that he was not in the city on the day of the crime.
+New Delhi, Mar 17: A Delhi Court on Tuesday reserved the order on the plea of one of the four death row convicts in the 2012 Nirbhaya gangrape and murder case, Mukesh Singh.
+Mukesh moved a court in Delhi to seek quashing of death penalty claiming that he was not in Delhi when the gangrape incident took place.

 Reportedly, Mukesh's plea before Additional Sessions Judge Dharmendra Rana claimed he was arrested from Rajasthan and brought to Delhi on December 17, 2012, one day after the crime.